touying-typ/touying-typ.github.io/versioned_docs/version-0.5.x/integration/ctheorems.md

 Touying can work seamlessly with the `ctheorems` package, allowing you to directly use the `ctheorems` package.

-Moreover, you can utilize `#let s = (s.methods.numbering)(self: s, section: "1.", "1.1")` to set numbering for sections and subsections.
+Moreover, you can utilize `#set heading(numbering: "1.1")` to set numbering for sections and subsections.

 ```typst
 #import "@preview/touying:0.5.0": *